damianamalraj/damianamalraj/README.md

-# Hi, I'm Damian 👋
+# Hi there, I'm Damian 👋

 Who am I?
 I'm a passionate person who likes to learn the latest and greatest technologies whether that's the front-end or back-end, I enjoy creating sleek and responsive applications in addition to being user-friendly, and I love working in fast-paced environments with a highly diverse educational background and cultural experiences and I excel at collaborating with teams of different knowledge sets.
 A versatile programmer with an interest in software development, and an adaptable and self-motivated learner and I'm also interested in new programming technologies and continuous self-improvement.
 I'm currently open to opportunities within the software development discipline and if you feel that we would be a great match, I'd love to hear from you!